weiserlab/ambuj/cs4222_chatgpt.md

 * How is LIDAR different from ultrasound sensor? and in what ways is it similar?
 * How does LIDAR sensor work? can we use them on IoT devices?
 * How is LIDAR used in automobiles and vaccum cleaners?

+## Lecture 4

+* How do you measure battery capacity?
+* What is commonly used unit for batteries used in IoT devices?
+* What are typical size of batteries used in commonly used electronic devices?
+* What is battery capacity for flexible batteries
+* How do you estimate lifespan of battery based on battery capacity and current usage of IoT device?
+* What are typical current draw for various wireless technologies used on IoT devices?
+* What is difference between OLED, LCD and Epaper displays?
+* What is history of epaper technology?
+* Does a wireless radio have similar power consumption for transmit, receive and ideal state? if not, what is relationship between them?
+* What are radio duty cycling algorithms of wireless radios?
+* What is backscatter communication and history of this technology?
+* What is good analogy to understand backscatter communication?
+* Can you describe design of backscatter radio?
+* What was great seal bug?
+* what are RFIDs and good application of this technology?
+* What are different RFID standards and operating frequency?
+* What are challenges with RFID systems?
+* What are different ambient energy sources that can power IoT devices?
+* What is near field communication? what are good examples of this technology?
+* What is LiFi? how does it work?
+* what are advantages of using LiFi over radio waves?

+## Lecture 5

 ## POLICY REGARDING USING AI TOOLS